 If you don’t know what “greenwashed” is – you should.
-It could not only save you big bucks on cleaning products but it could save your health too!
-The term, green-washing refers to an illegal practice in which companies claim to be more environmentally friendly than they really are.
+It could not only save you big bucks on cleaning products, but it could save your health too!
+The term green-washing refers to an illegal practice in which companies claim to be more environmentally friendly than they really are.
 The practice can make it extremely challenging for consumers to make smart choices.

 Who’s helping narrow the playing field?
 Watchdog groups like the Environmental Working Group or EWG for short whose main mission is to educate consumers about agricultural subsidies, toxic chemicals, and drinking water pollutants.
 They are basically doing the homework for you.
 In simple terms, these groups are preventing you from “greenwashing” by weeding out the fake stuff and shady marketing.
-Bottom line, they have your back and they know their stuff!
+Bottom line, they have your back, and they know their stuff!

 EWG’s healthy living home guide is a home run and a sort of a one-stop-shop for consumers.
-Empowering people to live healthier lives in a healthier environment, the rate and give out eco grades for popular name “green” cleaning products (ewg.org).?
+Empowering people to live healthier lives in a healthier environment, the rate, and give out eco grades for popular name “green” cleaning products (ewg.org).?

 EWG has many categories.
-They are giving grades on everything from all-purpose cleaners to disinfectants, and laundry detergent.?
+They are giving grades on everything from all-purpose cleaners to disinfectants and laundry detergent.?

 Companies who came out on top, almost all products offered by a company called Aspen Clean.
-Not only did their all-purpose cleaner receive an A rating but so did their all in one concentrate, glass cleaner, and super scrub powder (aspenclean.com).
+Not only did their all-purpose cleaner receive an A rating, but so did their all-in-one concentrate, glass cleaner, and super scrub powder (aspenclean.com).
 Aunt Fannies, Common Good, Lion Bear, Ology also received A’s in near all their product categories.
 Not to put too much shame on their company, just because they received an F in one category doesn’t mean all their products failed.
-Whole Foods orange and lemon verbena all-purpose cleaner may not have done well but their all-purpose pine and lemon zest, unscented glass cleaner, MISSION surface cleaning wipes in minty fresh all got an A. Check out the EWG list for more information and ratings and see what products you love to make the grade.?
+Whole Foods orange and lemon verbena all-purpose cleaner may not have done well, but their all-purpose pine and lemon zest, unscented glass cleaner, MISSION surface cleaning wipes in minty fresh all got an A. Check out the EWG list for more information and ratings and see what products you love to make the grade.?

 So what companies are worth watching?
 Cleaning companies offering refillable bottles and those using strictly vegan and cruelty-free products.
 When it comes to consumer choice, less is certainly more these days.
 Products you make at home or those that are certified Green are safe choices.?

 Branch Basics (branchbasics.com) and coconut-based CleanCult (cultclean.com) are newer companies gaining popularity with their convenient refillable bottles.
-Meliora’s lemon, lavender and clove laundry powder (Meliora.com) also with reusable containers are flying off the shelves.
-And with the help of their engineering and environmental degrees owners are mixing up some pretty far out concoctions.
+Meliora’s lemon, lavender, and clove laundry powder (Meliora.com), also with reusable containers, are flying off the shelves.
+And with the help of their engineering and environmental degrees, owners are mixing up some pretty far out concoctions.
 It’s this kind of honest eco-friendly branding that is drawing a bigger crowd.?